 Lexus ES interior

-The Lexus ES’ cabin looks and feels just as posh as anything you’ll find in a German alternative, but the infotainment system is unintuitive at best and infuriating most of the time
+The Lexus ES’ cabin looks and feels just as posh as anything you’ll find in a German alternative, but the infotainment system is unintuitive.

 The Lexus ES’ interior borrows plenty of design features from the uber-luxurious LS saloon.
 You get a similar sweeping dashboard with intricate inlays, swathes of hand-stitched leather and some lovely solid-metal door handles that feel every bit as posh as in the flagship Lexus LS.
 Every surface above the electric-window switches feels fabulously soft and squidgy, and all the buttons and switches operate with a pleasingly solid feel.

 The dashboard features a similar infotainment display to the BMW 5 Series, but it sits in a slanted frame that leans towards a second screen where you’d usually find a set of analogue dials.
 These two units are bright, colourful and look especially flashy when you press the button to start the engine and a vivid welcome animation plays across them simultaneously.